nixe64/Home-Assistant-Blueprint/docs/Development.en.md

 - **Remote Containers** from Microsoft, if you want to test on your development computer.

-After you have installed the extensions, you should check Visual for security Restart Studio Code.
+After you have installed the extensions, you should restart Visual Studio Code.

-Then you have to tell VS code where your central VENV directory is located.
+Then you have to tell VS Code where your central VENV directory is located.
 The best way to do this is to search for *venv* in the settings.
 If you have only one central VENV directory, you can enter it directly at *”Python > **Venv Path**”*.
-If you have more than one, you must decide for one thing there (I recommend taking the one where your virtual environment was for the development of your integration).
-You can enter the other central VENV directories at *”Python > **Venv Folders**”*.
+If you have more than one, you must decide for one thing there (I recommend taking the one where your virtual environment for the development of your integration is located).
+You can enter the other central ENV directories at *”Python > **Venv Folders**”*.

-I haven’t made it yet to "teach" VS code to use the used extensions and tools from the virtual environment, unless I activate the environment beforehand (e.g. in a shell script).
+I haven’t made it yet to "teach" VS Code to use the extensions and tools from the virtual environment, unless I activate the environment beforehand (e.g. in a shell script).
 If you know a solution to this little problem, I’d be happy and grateful if you could share your knowledge with me.
 At the moment, therefore, the tools are started via a shell script ```(script/run-in-env.sh)``` that activates the correct environment before executing the tool.